 The hurricane—one of 14 climate and weather disasters in the United States this year to top $1 billion in damage—left a wide trail of destruction through homes, businesses and farms from Florida to the Carolinas.

 The military alone suffered several billion dollars in damage.
 During a U.S. Senate Armed Services Committee hearing on Dec.
 12, Sen. Tim Kaine said the price tag for damage at Tyndall Air Force Base was about $5 billion, as he understood it.
 That added to earlier damage from Hurricane Florence: U.S. Marine Corps Commandant Gen. Robert Neller estimated that rebuilding properly after Florence's damage to Camp Lejeune would cost about $3.6 billion.

 "It's not just sea level rise," Kaine said.
 "There's all kinds of weather emergencies and challenges that all of the services are dealing with on the climate side."

-While the cumulative costs haven't yet been calculated for the year, states and insurers have estimated the damage from several individual storms.
-North Carolina reported Hurricane Florence caused nearly $17 billion in damage in that state alone when it stalled over the coast in September, bringing 30 inches of rain in some areas and sending rivers over their banks and into towns and homes.
+Hurricane Florence was blamed for 53 of those deaths.
+North Carolina's governor said the storm also caused nearly $17 billion in damage in that state alone when it stalled over the coast in September, bringing 30 inches of rain in some areas and sending rivers over their banks and into towns and homes.

 "2016, 2017 and 2018 have all been near record levels as far as extreme weather and climate events," Smith said.
 "Lots of changes are happening.
 The future is being more and more defined by extreme events."